Project-Props/Props/README.markdown

 3rd party dependencies are managed with [Composer](https://getcomposer.org).

-Once you have installed Composer dependencies can be installed with `composer install`.
+Once you have installed Composer, dependencies can be installed with `composer install`.

 If you've added some new dependencies install them with `composer update`.